Arof2/local-modpack/README.md

 # local-modpack
-just our local Minecraft modpack.
+Just our local Minecraft modpack.

 To use it create a new Minecraft forge modpack ,version 1.19.2.
 I recommend using CurseForge for this.